Skip to content

 ScriptActionENV

-jobs/backupCreate compressed backup$SOURCE_FOLDER, $BACKUP_FOLDER, $USER
+jobs/backupCreate backup$SOURCE_FOLDER, $BACKUP_FOLDER, $USER

 jobs/rebootInitiate reboot